dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 All the functionals presented in illustrations and examples were of second order, i.e. the FP/D types in functionals' parameter lists themselves took no eFP/Ds as parameters.

-The easiest exapmle of a non-trivial third-order functional is this:
+The easiest example of a non-trivial third-order functional is this:
 ```D
 void doNothing() /*pure*/ { }
 void justCall(void function() f) pure { f(); }